 Excerpt from "Child Ballads" Book 1

-She let go of her soupspoon and turned her eyes to the door.
-A moment later it swung open and there they were: her two boys.
-Diverus was nearly fifteen already and so handsome for his age, despite growing up under these impossible conditions.
-She took in her eldest son’s appearance, his tightly curled hair that was now cut short and made him look older than he was, and the oversize coat that had once been his father’s but which Imani had rolled up at the sleeves and sewn in such a way that they could be let out as he grew taller.
-Close behind Diverus, Imani’s second son, Spens, followed, though he didn’t advance as Diverus did and instead hung back in the shadows.
-She could hear both of them wheezing, out of breath from their run.
-Imani prepared herself for another tragedy, big or small.
-Something must have happened to one of the commune’s children out there in the woods.
+Imani paused, letting go of her soupspoon and turning her eyes to the door.
+A moment later it burst open and there they were: Diverus and Spens.
+Diverus was nearly fifteen already and so handsome.
+His tightly curled hair was now cut short and made him look older than he was, and the oversize coat that had once been his father’s was now his.
+Imani had rolled up the sleeves and sewn them in such a way that they could be let out as he grew taller, and the thick, dark leather had held up well over the years.
+Close behind Diverus was Spens, but he hung back in the shadows so that Imani couldn’t see his face.
+Spens’s features were rounder and still faintly childish, though these past seven years had aged him so that he always looked sad and never gave himself over to displays of affection anymore.
+She could hear both of them wheezing, out of breath from running.
+She stood still and straight, waiting for it.